 One of the unique aspects of glass ceiling discrimination and gender discrimination is that it is seldom, if ever, a problem for a single person within a company.
 If there are no women or minorities in senior management positions, it is a problem for all the women and minorities employed in that company.
 A glass ceiling case might even become an employment class action lawsuit that includes tens or hundreds of employees against a single company.
 If this is similar to the situation you are facing at work, our qualified discrimination lawyer can explain your rights and help you fight to end this kind of discrimination on the job.

-The discrimination attorneys at the Law Offices of Kesluk, Silverstein & Jacob have helped employees in and around Los Angeles, California, successfully fight against glass ceilings at work.
+The discrimination attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. have helped employees in and around Los Angeles, California, successfully fight against glass ceilings at work.
 Get the help of an experienced discrimination lawyer today by contacting us online or calling (310) 273-3180 for a free case evaluation.